SIMILAR PEOPLE

 Offline

 Woman.
 50 years old.
-Zodiac sign: Aquarius.
+Zodiac sign: Pisces.

 Looking for: man.
 In age: 47-57